Discovering the Compositional Structure of Vector Representations with Role Learning Networks: Introduction

-An important step towards answering this question was reported in \citet{mccoy}, which showed that when trained on highly compositional tasks, standard NNs learned representations that were well approximated by symbolic structures (Sec. \ref{sec:TPR}).
-Processing in these NNs assigns such representations to inputs and generates outputs that are governed by compositional rules stated over those representations.
-We refer to the networks to be analyzed as \newterm{target NNs}, because we will propose a new type of NN (in Sec.~\ref{sec:Role-Learning}) --- the \newterm{Role Learner (\RLN)} --- which is used to \textit{analyze} the target network, after first discussing related analysis methods in Sec.~\ref{sec:Related}.
-In contrast with the analysis model of \citet{mccoy}, which relies on a hand-specified hypothesis about the underlying structure, \RLN\ \textit{automatically} learns a symbolic structure that best approximates the internal representation of the target network.
-Automating the discovery of structural hypotheses provides two advantages.
-First, \RLN\ achieves success at analyzing networks for which it is not clear what the underlying structure is.
-We show this in Sec. \ref{sec:SCAN}, where \RLN\ successfully uncovers the symbolic structures learned by a seq2seq RNN trained on the SCAN task \citep{lake2018generalization}.
-Second, removing the need for hand-specified hypotheses allows the data to speak for itself, which simplifies the burden on the user, who only needs to provide input sequences and associated embeddings.

-We first consider fully-compositional (hence synthetic) tasks: a simple string-manipulation task in Sec.~\ref{sec:Strings}, and the richer SCAN task, which has been the basis of previous work on combinatorial generalization in NNs, in Sec.~\ref{sec:SCAN}.
-Discovering symbolic structure within a model enables us to perform precise alterations to the internal representations in order to produce desired combinatorial alterations in the output (Sec. \ref{sec:Surgery}).
-Then, in Sec. \ref{sec:NLP}, we turn briefly to partially-compositional tasks in NLP.
-In Sec. \ref{sec:Future} we consider how what we have learned about standard NNs can suggest new inductive biases to strengthen compositionality in NN learning.
+Could it be that NNs \textit{do} learn symbolic representations---covertly embedded as vectors in their state spaces? \citet{mccoy} showed that when trained on highly compositional tasks, standard NNs learned representations that are functionally equivalent to compositional vector embeddings of symbolic structures (Sec. \ref{sec:TPR}).
+Processing in these NNs assigns structural representations to inputs and generates outputs that are governed by compositional rules stated over those representations.
+We refer to the networks we will analyze as \newterm{target NNs}, because we will propose a new type of NN (in Sec.~\ref{sec:Role-Learning})---the \newterm{Role Learner (\RLN)}---which is used to \textit{analyze} the target network.
+In contrast with the analysis model of \citet{mccoy}, which relies on a hand-specified hypothesis about the structure underlying the learned representations of the target NN, \RLN\ \textit{automatically} learns a symbolic structure that best approximates the internal representation of the target network.
+This yields two advantages.
+First, \RLN\ achieves success at analyzing networks for which the underlying structure is unclear.
+We show this in Sec.~\ref{sec:SCAN}, where \RLN\ successfully uncovers the symbolic structures learned by a seq2seq RNN trained on the SCAN synthetic semantic parsing task \citep{lake2018generalization}.
+Second, removing the need for hand-specified structural hypotheses reduces the burden on the analyst, who only needs to provide input sequences and their target NN encodings.
+Discovering symbolic structure within a model enables us to perform precise alterations to the internal representations in order to produce desired alterations in the output (Sec.~\ref{sec:Surgery}).
+Then, in Sec.~\ref{sec:NLP}, we turn briefly to partially-compositional tasks in NLP.